 As shown in Fig. 2, SU-8 microtubes fabrication starts from a layer of Polyethylene Terephthalate (PET, 3 M USA) film pasted on the Si substrate by sticking the edge area with kapton tape (Fig. 2(a)).
 The PET film, a kind of transparent film not sticky at the both side, is used as a sacrificial template to dry release the final device from the Si substrate because of the poor adhesion between PET film and SU-8.
 Before the dry releasing process, all the following SU-8 processes will not make the device fall apart from the PET layer.
-Although in the work presented by Fernández et al.,33 only the kapton film is used for the release purpose, we found that when the SU-8 patterned area on the kapton film is large, tearing off the film from the kapton film without damaging the device requires extreme delicacy.
+Although in the work presented by Fernández et al., only the kapton film is used for the release purpose, we found that when the SU-8 patterned area on the kapton film is large, tearing off the film from the kapton film without damaging the device requires extreme delicacy.
 This is because both the patterned SU-8 layer and Si substrate are rigid layers.
-However, in our process, the sticky kapton film just applied along the edges of samples to tightly fix with PET film can be easily removed after the device developed in SU-8 developer.
-The PET film with the SU-8 layer is separated from the Si substrate.
-Then SU-8 layer could be dry released from the PET film just by slightly bending the PET film.
+However, in our process, the sticky kapton film just applied along the edges of samples to tightly fix with PET film can be easily removed after the device developed in SU-8 layer could be dry released from the PET film just by slightly bending the PET film.